 NOD realizes that within the career transition needs of a veteran, the career itself if merely the center of a much wider circle, encompassing physical and psychological rehabilitation and family support, among other concerns.
 It is often necessary to serve the needs of the entire family, including a spouse or caregiver, in both the sphere of career counseling, but also in adjusting to and coping with daily life.

-- Results focused - Maintains effective data tracking to ensure that progress is measured and goals are met
+- Results-focused: Maintains effective data tracking to ensure that goals are met

 The Wounded Warrior Careers program is designed to aim consistently toward concrete milestones and tangible successes in a veteran’s career, family life and personal well-being.
 As well, these outcomes are carefully measured, tracked and aggregated, and the resulting data is used to constantly fine tune and enrich the program model.